 Too often, our students are disconnected from the world events around them.
 Social media of all kinds permeates their lives, but is often limited to communication between friends and advertisements.
 Social media has certainly opened up the possibilities for us all to connect with the world, and yet many people remain in their own little bubble.
 In or outside of a social studies classroom, have your students become more aware as citizens.
+Doing a unit or a weekly bell ringer on current events for students will allow them to be more aware of the world and let them take ownership of their relationship to different events.

 What would you like your students to focus on?
 Local news?
 National news?
 World news?
 Does anything in the news count as a current event?
 What about students choosing the same event?